 - Hiking – You can hike the same biking roads across the island.
 There is some cool stuff to see around the island like the old cemetery from the island’s days as a tuberculosis quarantine location.
 You can also venture out on the bike trails to the farthest end of the island, but be mindful of how far out you get so you can return to your shuttle on time.

 - Snorkeling – The park brochure advertises snorkeling, and we even brought our gear.
-The problem is that the beach side is subject to a lot of the current from the Gulf and the inland side is really murky.
-The map indicates snorkeling just south of the camping area, but we didn’t even put our mask on.
+The location to snorkel is the lagoon just south of the campground.

 - Kayaking – Kayaking around the sheltered side of Cayo Costa is fun and easy.
 The camp store offers kayak rentals, or you can have the ferry bring yours over for a nominal fee.
 We enjoyed going to a cove just south of the boat dock that usually has several manatees hanging out there.
 You can also cross Pelican Bay (where the dock is) to Punta Blanca Island.
 The Great Calusa Blueway kayak trail goes from Pine Island to Cayo Costa.
 You can use this to reach Cabbage Key for a hamburger in Paradise or even kayak to Cayo Costa if you’re a strong and experienced paddler.

 - Camping – Camping is one of the best parts of Cayo Costa.
 The park has 30 primitive tent sites and 12 rustic one-room cabins.
 Read more next on our camping tips for Cayo Costa.

 - Reservations may be made up to 11 months in advance through Reserve America.
 Book Online or call (800) 326-3521 (8 a.m. to 8 p.m.) or TDD (888) 433-0287

 - There is a minimum two-night stay in cabins on weekends and holidays.